MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 Investigation by a Third-Party Committee, Not an Internal Organization

-When financial misconduct is uncovered, it is important to conduct an objective investigation.
+When financial misconduct is uncovered, it is essential to conduct an objective investigation.
 Typically, a “third-party committee” composed of impartial experts is established to investigate the facts, identify the cause, and consider measures to prevent recurrence.

 Trust in a Company Can Vary Greatly Depending on How It Handles the Media